 Consultation responses supported the view that Newport is accessible and attractive as a place for investment and business.

 A number of sectors were identified that could operate successfully in Newport.
 Residents expressed the following objectives.

-- ➤ To retain existing employment sites and protect them from changes to alternative uses in order to protect existing jobs and businesses - > To secure new job opportunities to provide employment for the growing population and minimize the need to travel to work outside Newport
+- To retain existing employment sites and protect them from changes to alternative uses in order to protect existing jobs and businesses - To secure new job opportunities to provide employment for the growing population and minimise the need to travel to work outside Newport

 The emerging Telford & Wrekin Local Plan proposes additional employment land to provide local job opportunities and the Local Plan supports delivery of employment land south of the A518.
-It is anticipated that Harper Adams University, the national specialist in agri-tech, food, and education and research will create investment and employment in the local economy.
+It is anticipated that Harper Adams University, working in partnership with the Local Authority, the Town Council the Local Enterprise Partnership (LEP) and a group of industrial partners will continue to act as a catalyst in the development of new agri-tech and agri-food related businesses and jobs that will contribute to the local economy.